PolicyServer/PolicyServer.Local/README.md

 # PolicyServer (local version)
 We've been talking about separation of concerns of authentication and authorization quite a bit in the past (see here...and here).
-This lead to a commercial product called PolicyServer (see here).
+As a result, we have developed a commercial product called PolicyServer (see here).

-This repo contains a simplified version of PolicyServer, but has all the necessary code to implement the authorization pattern we are recommending.
+This repository contains a free, open source, and simplified version of the PolicyServer product, but has all the necessary code to implement the authorization pattern we are recommending.

-This library does not have the advanced features of PolicyServer like hierarchical policies, client/server separation, management APIs, caching, auditing etc., but is syntax-compatible with its "big brother".
-This allows upgrading if you want without having to change your code.
+This open source library does not have the advanced features of the PolicyServer product like hierarchical policies, client/server separation, management APIs and UI, caching, auditing etc., but is syntax-compatible with its "big brother".
+This allows an upgrade path with minimal code changes.

 ## Defining an authorization policy
 The authorization policy is defined as a JSON document (typically in `appsettings.json`).
 In the policy you can define two things

-* application roles (and who are the members of these roles)
+* application roles (and the users that are members of these roles)
-* mapping of roles to permissions
+* application permissions (and which application roles have these permissions)

 ### Defining application roles
 Role membership can be defined based on the IDs (aka subject IDs) of the users, e.g.: